emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. * Is the content in at least 1080p, and can it be lowered?
 1. * How consistently does it find streams, including older content, without issues?
 1. * Do stream sources auto-switch to the next if one fails?
-1. * Does it automatically go to a shows next episode and play it without user input?
+1. * Does it automatically go to a shows next episode, and play it without user input, across all servers?
 1. * How are the site's UI, player and search?
 What sort of user settings does it have?
 1. * What sort of subtitle features does the site have?
 1. * Does it have movies, shows and anime?